yashu1wwww/instagram-auto-create-account/README.md

 ## Instagram Automatic Account Creator Bot

-👉𝐀𝐟𝐭𝐞𝐫 𝐓𝐰𝐨 𝐨𝐫 𝐦𝐨𝐫𝐞 𝐜𝐨𝐦𝐩𝐢𝐥𝐞 𝐨𝐟 𝐛𝐨𝐭𝐬 𝐖𝐚𝐭𝐜𝐡 𝐓𝐡𝐞𝐬𝐞 𝐕𝐢𝐝𝐞𝐨 𝐀𝐧𝐝 𝐂𝐨𝐧𝐧𝐞𝐜𝐭 𝐕𝐩𝐧 𝐚𝐧𝐝 𝐫𝐮𝐧
+👉 After Two or More Compilations of Bots Watch These Video and Connect VPN and Run

 https://youtu.be/c9MAJpax5R0

-👉Auto Insta Account Create
-https://youtu.be/LYMv2CXhGJY
+👉 Auto Instagram Account Creation https://youtu.be/LYMv2CXhGJY

-replace 12 line with mail/tempt mail/phone number and it needed 11 sec for enter password you must enter within that or change  the seconds and all process take automatically atlast enter the otp.
+To replace the 12th line with email/temp mail/phone number and to enter the password within 11 seconds or change the seconds, the entire process is automated.
+At last, enter the OTP.

-Download The Latest Version Of Chrome Driver https://chromedriver.chromium.org/ & Extract The File And Place To These Folder open cmd  on that particular folderand enter create.py or click on create.py or you can rename the file and run
+Download the latest version of the Chrome Driver from https://chromedriver.chromium.org/ & extract the file and place it in this folder.
+Open cmd in that particular folder and enter create.py or click on create.py, or you can rename the file and run it.

-<p>This small piece of code will create an account automatically by randomizing names.
-You need Selenium library installed.
-This is an ongoing work.
-Beware that Instagram has security measures to prevent bot usage.
+This small piece of code will automatically create an account by randomizing names.
+You need to have the Selenium library installed.
+Please note that Instagram has security measures in place to prevent bot usage.

-use proxy to hide instagram and more than 2 accounts use proxy otherwise insta will ban accounts....
+Use a proxy to hide your Instagram account and if you are creating more than 2 accounts, use a proxy, otherwise, Instagram will ban your accounts.

-Do not forget to change the
+Don't forget to change the command

+"pip install -r requirements.txt"

+or

-pip install -r requirements.txt or pip install accountInfoGenerator as account
+"pip install accountInfoGenerator as account".

 👉Note:-